Medico-Legal Autopsy: Procedure and Techniques

 Spinal dissection is performed in all cases where spinal injury is suspected and in all hanging cases, to document ligamentous injury, disc prolapse, and vascular injury to the anterior spinal artery.
 The NAME criteria for a complete autopsy include spinal examination in hanging cases.

-Several special sampling procedures sit outside the routine dissection sequence and require deliberate planning before the autopsy begins.
+Several sampling procedures fall outside the routine dissection sequence and require explicit planning before the autopsy begins.

 Vitreous humor collection is performed by inserting a 23-gauge needle at the outer canthus of the eye under slight suction from a 5 mL syringe.
 The vitreous should be centrifuged and the supernatant frozen at -20 degrees Celsius within four hours for reliable vitreous potassium measurement.
 Vitreous from both eyes should be collected separately because asymmetric post-mortem changes (one eye exposed to light, one not) can produce slight bilateral differences.